mbo0000/Personal-Projects/StackoverflowAnalysis/README.md

 ## Appendix - A:
 __Data Source__
-- BigQuery public dataset for Stackoverflow.
+- BigQuery public dataset for Stack Overflow.

 __Tools and Technology__:
 - Standard SQL in the BigQuery environment.